ramvijay/digital-worker/README.md

-# DIGITAL WORKER using Computer-Use Agent
+# Digital worker using Computer-Use Agent

 The implementation uses -
     Gemini 2.5 Computer Use model as the brain for deciding on actions